Basis-set correction based on density-functional theory: Rigorous framework for a one-dimensional model: Local-density approximation from finite uniform-electron gas

 For a given basis set $\B$, we now define an associated finite UEG by considering the uniform density $\rho_\text{unif}: x \mapsto \rho_0=N/a$ on the interval $\Omega_a$ for the fixed electron number $N=2$.
 The kinetic + electron-electron energy per particle of this $\B$-dependent finite UEG is

 where

 and $\Psi^{\w\B}[\rho_\text{unif}]$ is the ground-state wave function (assumed to be unique up to a global phase factor) of the two-electron Hamiltonian

 with periodic boundary conditions on $\Omega_a$ and with $V^{\w\B} = \sum_{i=1}^N v^{\w\B}(x_i)$ where $v^{\w\B}(x)$ is the local potential (that we assume to exist and which is defined up to an additive constant) which enforces the constraint that the ground-state wave function $\Psi^{\w\B}[\rho_\text{unif}]$ yields indeed the uniform density $\rho_\text{unif}$.
 Since the projected electron-electron interaction $W_\ee^{\B}$ breaks translation invariance, the addition of the potential $v^{\w\B}$ is necessary to restore a uniform density.
 This is in contrast with the UEG for the complete-basis-set case for which no external potential was necessary to obtain a uniform density [Eq.~(\ref{HfUEG})].
-To conveniently obtain the potential $v^{\w\B}$, we assume that the Levy-Lieb functional $F_{a}^{\w\B}$ and the Lieb functional $F_\text{L,a}^{\w\B}$ are identical in a neighborhood of densities around the target uniform density $\rho_\text{unif}$.
-This is not an unreasonable assumption since the two-electron finite UEG should have a non-degenerate ground state.
+To conveniently obtain the potential $v^{\w\B}$, we use the fact that, since the two-electron finite UEG has a non-degenerate ground state, the Levy-Lieb functional $F_{a}^{\w\B}$ and the Lieb functional $F_\text{L,a}^{\w\B}$ are identical.
 The potential $v^{\w\B}$ then just corresponds to the maximizing potential in Eq.~(\ref{FLawB}) for $\rho=\rho_\text{unif}$ (see Refs.~\onlinecite{ColSav-JCP-99,WuYan-JCP-03,TeaCorHel-JCP-09})

 For a given basis set $\B$, for a given density $\rho_0$ in the range $[0,10]$ a.u., and for the fixed electron number $N=2$ and interval length $a=N/\rho_0$, we calculate the energy $E_{0,a}^{\w\B}[v]$ by performing a FCI calculation using a plane-wave orthonormal basis $\{ p_n \}_{n\in \mathbb{Z},\; |n|\leq n_\text{max}^\text{pw}}$.
 The one-electron kinetic integrals are still $\braket{p_{n_1}}{t p_{n_2}}_a = (2\pi^2 n_1^2/a^2) \delta_{n_1,n_2}$.
 The integrals of the electron-electron interaction projected in the basis set $\B$ [see Eq.~(\ref{WeeBkernel})] can be calculated as \begin{widetext}